abdulfatir/abdulfatir.github.io/about.md

 permalink: /about/
 ---

-I am PhD student at the School of Computing, National University of Singapore, advised by Dr. Harold Soh.
+I am a PhD student at the School of Computing, National University of Singapore, advised by Dr. Harold Soh.
 I primarily work on interpretable generative models.

 ### More Information